 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Danville is generally considered to be a blue-collar town.
-36.51% of the Danville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Danville is a blue-collar town, with 36.51% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Danville is a town of sales and office workers, professionals and production and manufacturing workers.
 There are especially a lot of people living in Danville who work in management occupations (12.13%), office and administrative support (11.07%) and sales jobs (8.95%).

 Also of interest is that Danville has more people living here who work in computers and math than 95% of the places in the US.